open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Nodes are mainly pages that the visitors can see on the website, they are containers for zones and blocks.
 There are two types of nodes in Open Orchestra:
 * Nodes that represent pages of the website
-* The transverse node (which is unique) containing the transverse blocks (block that are common to multiple pages of a website, for instance the menu block).
+* The transverse node (which is unique) containing the transverse blocks (blocks that are common to multiple pages of a website, for instance the menu block).

 The nodes are multilingual, versionned and have a validation workflow.